sx-aurora-dev/tensorflow/README_ve.md

 ## Using prebuilt packages

 We are providing a whl package on github.
-See "releases" page.
+See [releases](https://github.com/sx-aurora-dev/llvm-project/releases) page.

 - tensorflow_ve-2.0.0-cp36-cp36m-linux_x86_64.whl